Transformer

 apart Create a transformer that computes the partial fraction decomposition in x.

-cancel Create a transformer that cancels common factors between numerators and denominators.
+cancel Create a transformer that cancels common factors between numerators and denominators

-check_interrupt Create a transformer that checks for a Python interrupt,
+check_interrupt Create a transformer that checks for a Python interrupt, such as ctrl-c and aborts the current transformer.

 coefficient Create a transformer that collects terms involving the literal occurrence of x.